PATRIC3/p3_docs/docroot/user_guides/other/msa_viewer.md

 * **Pathway:** Loads the Pathway Summary Table containing a list of all the pathways in PATRIC in which the selected features are found.

 ## References
 * Castresana, J. (2002).
 Gblocks, v.
 0.91 b.
-Online version available at: http://molevol. cmima. csic. es/castresana.
-Gblocks_server. html.
+Online version available at: http://molevol.cmima.csic.es/castresana/Gblocks_server.html.
 * Edgar, R.C.
 (2004) MUSCLE: multiple sequence alignment with high accuracy and high throughput Nucleic Acids Res.
 32(5):1792-1797.
 * Price, M. N., Dehal, P. S., & Arkin, A. P. (2009).
 FastTree: computing large minimum evolution trees with profiles instead of a distance matrix.
 Molecular biology and evolution, 26(7), 1641-1650.